sheltermanager/asm3/doc/manual/animals.rst

 ------------

-The shelter view screen (available from the default quicklinks or under *ASM->Shelter View*) gives you an overview of all the animals currently on your shelter, broken down by their internal location.
+The shelter view screen (available from the default quicklinks or under :menuselection:`ASM --> Shelter View`) gives you an overview of all the animals currently on your shelter, broken down by their internal location.
 You can use this screen to jump straight to an animal's record.
 You can also drag and drop animals to move them between locations quickly.
 If you have assigned units to the animal (for cage/pen numbers, etc) they will appear next to their name.
 A dropdown in the upper right corner allows different groupings to be applied.

 .. image:: images/shelterview.png